 ICBC Dual Currency Select | China UnionPay | Credit | $5 + 1.66% interest per month | - | 0 | $19 annually, first year free | |

-Scotiabank Gold American Express Card | American Express | Credit | ($5 at Global ATM Alliance, $7.50 elsewhere) + 1.74% interest per month | - | 0 | $120 | |
+Scotiabank Gold American Express Card | American Express | Credit | ($5 at Global ATM Alliance, $7.50 elsewhere) + 1.74% interest per month | none, but surcharge free at Global ATM Alliance abroad | 0 | $120 annually, first year free | |

-Scotiabank Passport Infinite | Visa | Credit | ($5 at Global ATM Alliance, $7.50 elsewhere) + 1.74% interest per month | - | 0 | $139 | |
+Scotiabank Passport Infinite | Visa | Credit | ($5 at Global ATM Alliance, $7.50 elsewhere) + 1.74% interest per month | none, but surcharge free at Global ATM Alliance abroad | 0 | $150 annually | |

-HSBC World Elite | Mastercard | Credit | $4 + 1.74% interest per month | - | 0 | $149 |
+HSBC World Elite | Mastercard | Credit | $4 + 1.74% interest per month | - | 0 | $149 annually |

 Recommendations:

 If you’re going to countries where ATM surcharges are the norm the Koho Premium card is worth thinking about.
-Simple maths tells you that unless you use an ATM every month that surcharges at least $9 you’ll be in the red.
+Simple math tells you that unless you use an ATM every month that surcharges at least $9 you’ll be in the red.
 But say you used an ATM that charges $5.
 You’d be $4 out of pocket, but with a different card it would actually be $5.
 And if you then factor in the 2% cashback (groceries, eating & drinking and transportation) and you see it’s not a bad deal.
-You can cancel and reactivate the Premium benefits on a monthly basis, which is great – no fees while your not traveling, the regular Koho version is free.
-Unless you’re traveling longterm I wouldn’t go for the yearly payment option.
+You can cancel and reactivate the Premium benefits on a monthly basis, which is great – no fees while you’re not traveling, the regular Koho version is free.
+Unless you’re traveling long-term I wouldn’t go for the yearly payment option.

 For spending: the best credit cards are the Home Trust card and the new Brim card.
 Alternatively Maestro debit cards (like Manulife) can also be used abroad, see below.